 Review: The Walking Dead: Alien

-If the slowing, shuffling pacing of The Walking Dead’s narrative has begun to make you feel a bit like a walker yourself, Alien is a chance to revisit what it felt like to start reading the series.
+If the slowing, shuffling pacing of The Walking Dead’s narrative made you feel a bit like a walker yourself, Alien is a chance to revisit what it felt like to start reading the series.
 Of course, the greatest horror is that it’s only one issue.
 But, still, it’s an issue written by Brian K. Vaughan.

 Taking place near the beginning of the outbreak, the story follows Jeff as he tries to survive Barcelona.
 After being rescued by the armored Claudia, the two begin to decide what the next course of action should be.